 It is a rigorous process that must provide an unbiased and reliable assessment of coding skills, IT security knowledge, programming abilities, problem-solving approach, and other essential qualifications for the job.

-Typically, the hiring process consists of several stages for candidates to go through.
+Typically, the hiring process involves several stages for candidates to complete.
 Most of the time, the technical screening process is conducted early on, followed by cultural fit interviews for further shortlisting.

-Technical screening can include a structured test or a real-time interview, where candidates get a chance to demonstrate their skills on the spot.
+Technical screening can include a structured test or a real-time interview, where candidates have the opportunity to demonstrate their skills on the spot.
 This allows a fair and accurate evaluation.

 Technical interview vs Technical screening